dohyeongkim97/pdf_translation/README.md

 Code that extracts text from a pdf file and translates it through the openai api.

-Since it was created upon request, saving and utilizing it as an env file was not considered.
+Since it was created upon request, saving and utilizing of API key codes as an env file was not considered.

 GUI-based creation using the Tkinter package.